-It's a great idea to educate yourself.
+It's a great idea to educate yourself further as a programmer.

 I fully subscribe to the idea of lifetime learning–and you should too.